rvcagis/jkan/_datasets/rvca-landcover.md

 title: RVCA Landcover
 organization: RVCA
 notes: >-
-  Last Update (mm-dd-yyyy): <strong>01-15-2018<br><br>RVCA Landcover</strong>.
-Landcover indicates the physical land type on the earth's surface (ie woodland, wetland, water, agriculture, builtup-area etc).
+  Last Update (mm-dd-yyyy): <strong>01-15-2018<br><br>RVCA Landcover</strong> represents the physical land type on the earth's surface (ie woodland, wetland, water, agriculture, builtup-area etc).
 It is compiled annually on a subwatershed basis.
 Each subwatershed is captured every six years and is based on ortho-rectified imagery, also captured on a 6 year cycle (ie 2008, 2014, 2020...).
 RVCA uses this dataset extensively for Subwatershed & Catchment Reporting.
 resources: